charliechoong/ImageProcessor/README.md

 ```
 http://localhost:3001/images?filename=icelandwaterfall.jpg&height=300&width=200
 ```
-If width or height is not specified, if image already exists in target folder, it will be displayed instead.

-### To view a resized image
-1. Type `http://localhost:3001/images?filename=<image filename>` onto any browser
-#### Examples:
+Resized images will be cached, and reused when accessed again.

+### Invalid URLs
+If filename, width, or height is not specified correctly as url parameters If filename does not exist
 ```
 http://localhost:3001/images?filename=icelandwaterfall.jpg
 http://localhost:3001/images?filename=icelandwaterfall.jpg&height=300  (only height specified)